September 8, 2019

 What Your Diet Should Look Like

 As your tooth heals, make sure to keep to a soft diet.
-This means eating foods that do not require large amounts of chewing or processing to ingest.
-A few of the most common foods include:
+This means eating foods that do not require large amounts of chewing.
+A few of the most highly recommend foods include:

 - Ice cream